Table of Contents

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 75, which indicates a disputed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback may be true fraud, friendly fraud, or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 75 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Visa chargeback reason code 75 falls under the “Consumer Disputes” category.
 The shorthand description is “Transaction Not Recognized.”
-The use of this reason code indicates that the cardholder does not recognize the transaction as it appears on their bank statement, and the data provided in the clearing record is not sufficient to enable the cardholder to recognize the origin of the transaction.
+The use of this reason code indicates that the cardholder does not recognize the transaction as it appears on their bank statement.

 This chargeback reason code was retired by Visa in April 2018.